-When working through a fear that is traumatic or overwhelming, it’s important to enlist your support system to help you through the process.
+When working through a fear that is traumatic or overwhelming, it’s important to enlist your support system to help you through the vaccination decision-making process.
 Share your fear with those you trust and reach out for help when you need it.
 Especially when the time comes for a doctor’s visit and potentially a vaccine appointment, bring a friend or family member along with you for support and comfort.
 Not to mention, the more you talk about your fear, the more comfortable you become addressing it and overcoming it.
 You might even find others who feel the same way, making you feel less alone and more at ease.

 Do Your Research